Bartis1313/csgo/README.md

 # Ending Goals
 - More features, especially visual friendly
-- Fix performance, to keep it very stable
+- <del>Fix performance, to keep it very stable </del> done
 - Create custom UI, with quake looking set, starting from icons, ending on killfeed
-- Add option to either use x88 style menu or dynamic gui wiritten with game's engine
+- <del>Add option to either use x88 style menu or dynamic gui wiritten with game's engine or even ImGui</del> done, not ImGui part

 # Log
 <details>